Plumsail/documents-docs/source/flow/how-tos/documents/read-a-CSV-file-and-bulk-generate-documents.rst

-How to read a CSV file in Microsoft Flow and bulk generate documents
+How to read a CSV file in Power Automate (Microsoft Flow) and bulk generate documents
 =============================================================

-This article demonstrates how to read CSV files in Microsoft Flow using **Parse CSV** action from Plumsail Documents connector.
+This article demonstrates how to read CSV files in Power Automate (Microsoft Flow) using **Parse CSV** action from Plumsail Documents connector.
 We will use results from this action to bulk generate documents.

 Let's say a company has a CSV file with customers.
 They want to bulk generate invitations